Xeio/ControllerTweaks/README.md

 * Adds verticle offset to the loot popup panel (configurable in options).
 No more loot displayed behind the chat window.

 Gamepad Chat:
-* Allows quick traveling to guild members, group members, or friends
+* Allows quick traveling to guild members, group members, or friends (that have recently chatted) through the controller chat interface